 #37 on The Best Epic Moviessee more on Cast Away

 Just because ET had to go home doesn't make his parting any less sad.
 Elliot found a true friend in the alien.
 It's heartbreaking to watch them bid farewell; a kid losing his best friend, what could be more bittersweet?.
 This separation is forever; ET won't be returning to Earth on summer vacation.
 Thankfully, ET knew exactly what to say to Elliot: "I'll be right here."

-#29 on The Best Fantasy Moviessee more on E.T. the Extra-Terrestrial
+#19 on The Greatest Movie Themessee more on E.T. the Extra-Terrestrial